AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Threading/agora_chat_thread_message_android.md

 Threads enable users to create a separate conversation from a specific message within a chat group to keep the main chat uncluttered.

-This page shows how to use the Agora Chat SDK to send, receive, recall, and retrieve a thread message in your app.
+This page shows how to use the Agora Chat SDK to send, receive, recall, and retrieve thread messages in your app.

 ## Understand the tech